temuair/fot/docs/classes/ascending.md

 XP COST = 125,000,000

 ## HP

+Please see the [HP calculator](../../tools/hp_calculator) to calculate how much experience is required to increase your HP.

 When ascending for health by speaking to Deoch, the experience cost formula appears to be as follows: